rockiger/akiee/backlog.md

 - [X] Due Mark is recognised by the markdown theme and based on org-modes
 - [X] DEADLINE: <2013-08-24 Sa 11:00>
 - ~~[ ] Entry field allows to set date~~ this is just to ugly right now

+## DONE Search- and Entry-Box can both be open at the same time.

+## DONE As a new Akiee user, I want a some help what to do next, that I don't to guess what features could be usefull to me.

+acceptance criteria:
+ - [X] look at Atom and Scratch, when users have no file open (welcome screen)
+ - [X] go away from comical style